littledino2112/drivechain_contest/README.md

 Improvement to memforest's *modify* alone improves the sync time by 25%.
 Combined with solution last week (contest1_1, not included in this submission) will reduce sync time almost by 50% on a 4-core, 8-thread CPU without any significant changes to the current architecture.

+Please run `git submodule update --init --recursive` to get the modified version of rustreexo.

 ### Example of redundancy when recalculating hashes: Sequential Deletion of Nodes [0, 2, 4]

 **Tree Setup:**